Data Valuation Without Training of a Model: Data Valuation through Complexity Gap Score

 In Section \ref{sec:geo_analysis}, we analyzed the CG-score and showed that the examples with label noise tend to have higher CG-score.
 We next empirically investigate the ability of the CG-score in detecting label noise by artificially corrupting 20\% of instances in FMNIST and CIFAR-100 with random label noise.
 We first examine the distribution of the CG-scores for each dataset after the corruption in Figure \ref{fig:noise_dist1}.
 We can observe that for both datasets, the examples with corrupted labels (orange) tend to have higher CG-scores than those with clean labels (blue).
 For a relatively simpler dataset, FMNIST (left), the CG-score histograms can be more clearly separable between the clean and noisy groups, compared to a more complex dataset, CIFAR-100 (right).
 With this observation, we can anticipate that the CG-score can have a better detectability of label noise for relatively simpler datasets.

-We next evaluate the noise detectability of the CG-score by checking a varying portion of the examples ordered by the CG-score (highest first) in Figure \ref{fig:noise_det1}.
+We evaluate the noise detectability of the CG-score by checking a varying portion of the examples sorted by the CG-score (highest first) in Fig. \ref{fig:noise_det1}.
 The curves indicate the fraction of noisy examples included in the examined subset.
-In this experiment, we compare our score with two other scores, Forgetting score and EL2N, as well as a random baseline and the oracle.
+We compare our score with two other scores, Forgetting score and EL2N, as well as a random baseline and the oracle.
 We can observe that the CG-score achieves the best performance, near that of the oracle, for FMINST, and competitive performances for CIFAR-100.
 In the plot, we also compare the performance of the CG-score with that of `Partial CG-score,' which is a new score defined by a sub-term of the CG-score.
 In the CG-score in \eqref{eqn:vi_simp}, we have three terms, but only the second term $2y_i( \rvy_{-i}^\top\rvh_i )$ uses the label information of the data $(\rvx_i,y_i)$.
 Thus, we examined the ability of this term only, defined as the `Partial CG-score', in detecting the label noise, and found that the CG-score and partial CG-score have similar performances in detecting label noise, which implies that the label-noise detectability of the CG-score mainly comes from the term $2y_i( \rvy_{-i}^\top\rvh_i )$.
+More experiments with higher noise rate are reported in Appendix \S\ref{sec:score_dist}.